Exclusively for Members:

 Art Garden Happenings

-Study a poster featuring our Artist of the Month, and then do a mixed media project, which is inspired by this artist.
-Craft activities are always open ended and are fun on all skill levels.
+Study posters featuring our Artist of the Month and Plant of the Month and then do a mixed media project, which is inspired by this artist or plant.
+Craft activities are always open ended and suitable for all skill levels.

 11 am – 3 pm